Best Lightweight Running Shoes Reviewed

 Q: I’m planning on going out on a non-technical trail; what should I look for in my running shoes?

 A: Grip and protection.
 What’s offered on our trail rated selections are more than adequate for some uneven terrain with minimal debris.
 Some things to consider: they will get dirty, especially the breathable upper fabric.
 Another consideration: if you’re going to encounter hazardous debris (such as jagged rocks), you may want to go with a trail runner for safety’s sake.
 Look for selections with rock barriers and toe protection.

 Q: Lightweight racers feel great, can I use them all the time?

 A: Wouldn’t recommend that.
 Lightweight running shoes are great for competitions and interval training.
 They are also the shoe of choice for gym workouts and short training sessions.
 However, they should be an individual tool in your toolbox of specific running shoes.
 Putting too many miles too often on lightweight runners will decrease their lifespan and cushioning levels.
-If you plan on running for back to back days, consider buying two pairs to allow their cushioning and support materials to “spring back” from prolonged wear.
+If you plan on hitting the road for back to back days, consider buying two pairs to allow their cushioning and support materials to “spring back” from prolonged wear.

 Here are some sources we used while conducting our research